-We want to make expanding your design knowledge and gaining RIBA or BIID CPD credits easy for you.
-Sky Factory offers our Continuing Education courses as instructor-led, distance education.
+We want to make expanding your knowledge and gaining CE credits easy for you.
+Sky Factory offers both of our Continuing Education courses as instructor-led, distance education.

-These presentations are free-of-charge to architecture and interior design firms, professional bodies such as the Royal Institute of British Architects (RIBA), the British Institute of Interior Design (BIID), the International Interior Design Association (IIDA), and other healthcare and commercial design organisations.
+These presentations are free-of-charge to architecture and interior design firms, professional organizations such as the American Institute of Architects (AIA), Interior Designers of Canada (IDC), American Society of Interior Designers (ASID), and the International Interior Design Association (IIDA), as well as healthcare and commercial organizations.

 We also offer virtual product presentations to individuals and groups interested in learning more about our Illusions of Nature.

-For more information, or to schedule a virtual presentation for your group, please contact our team by email at educationUK@skyfactory.com or by phone at (07) 366 366 966
+For more information, or to schedule a virtual presentation for your group, please contact our team by email at firstname.lastname@example.org or by phone at +1 (866) - 759 - 3228 Ext.
+400

-Members of the following organizations can earn either General (G), Health, Safety & Wellness (HSW) Learning Units (LU) or double CPD credits (RIBA U.K.) for educational material that explores the wellness benefits of illusions of nature.
-A complete list of accrediting organizations follows.
+Members of the following organizations can earn either General (G), Health, Safety & Wellness (HSW) and Learning Units (LU) for educational material that explores the wellness benefits of Illusions of Nature.

 Both courses available for credit with:

 The Restorative Impact of Perceived Open Space is also approved by:

 Both the Biophilic Illusions and The Restorative Impact of Perceived Open Space may be taken online by architects, interior designers, facility owners and managers, and others interested in the topic.